Will you be issued an NYC parking ticket for parking within 15 feet of these 2 fire hydrants?

 Now I’m hooked.
 I put on a new pair of sneakers and prepared for a dash through the history of NYC fire hydrants to uncover the answer to this mystery.
 I stumbled upon a super wonderful website that tells the story of NYC fire hydrants, firehydrant.org.
 Here are some interesting factoids:

-- New York City’s first fire hydrant was installed in 1808 at the corner of William and Liberty Streets
+- New York City installed its first fire hydrant in 1808 at the corner of William Street and Liberty Street

-- Because of the interchangeability of the parts of this hydrant commonly known as the “Series S”, it is not uncommon to find a hydrant with parts from more than one manufacturer and hydrants with no identifiable markings.
+- Because of the interchangeability of the parts of this hydrant commonly known as the “Series S”, it is not uncommon to find a hydrant with parts from over one manufacturer and hydrants with no identifiable markings.

 Current Specifications of NYC fire hydrants

 “New York City’s current hydrant specification consists of two models of fire hydrants.
 The most common of these models is the design based on A.P.
-Smith’s 1902 “O’Brien” hydrant [See, below left].
-This model is also an extremely common hydrant in many major cities throughout the United States.
+Smith’s 1902 ‘O’Brien’ hydrant [See, below left].
+This model is also a common hydrant in many major cities throughout the United States.

 The second model specified by the city is based on Dresser Industries’ “Traffic 500” model hydrant [See, below right].